Overview of the Phase 3 Process

 Once having completed the data transfer, please “CLOSE” the submission in order to proceed (by pressing the respective button in the Phase 3 Release Manager).

-Your signal triggers the Phase 3 format and provenance validation process on the ESO server, which requires time between a couple of minutes and several hours to complete depending on the amount of data.
+Your signal triggers the Phase 3 format and provenance verification process on the ESO server, which requires time between a couple of minutes and several hours to complete depending on the amount of data.

-You will receive an e-mail notification upon completion of the verification process.
+You will receive an e-mail notification upon completion of the process.
 If problems are reported at this stage, these need to be fixed before proceeding.
 In this case the directory in the Phase3ftp server is still write-mode enabled.

 Note: “closing” the Phase 3 batch turns the respective FTP directory into read-only mode and you cannot upload further files, nor replace or delete previously uploaded files.